500+ 5-star Google reviews

 Shark Diving In The Bahamas

-The tropical Caribbean islands of The Bahamasmay be famous for their beaches of endless soft sand and iridescent turquoise water, but below the tranquil surface of this idyllic destination, an exciting secret awaits.
+The tropical Caribbean islands of The Bahamas may be famous for their beaches of endless soft sand and iridescent turquoise water, but below the tranquil surface of this idyllic destination, an exciting secret awaits.
 Divers and marine enthusiasts will agree that The Bahamas is one of the best places in the world to dive with sharks.
 Around 40 different species of shark have been recorded in The Bahamas 243,000 square miles of territorial waters, their healthy population unrivaled thanks to a 2011 country-wide ban on shark fishing.

 Shark experiences in The Bahamas are as varied as the diving itself, and which species you encounter will vary depending on where you dive.
 Regardless, any dive is likely to feature lemon sharks, Caribbean reef sharks, and blacktips, encouraged close to divers by the commonplace practices of chumming, bating, and hand-feeding.

 For more information on shark diving, check out our list of the Best Shark Diving in the World.
+For another eco-friendly shark diving experience, check out Shark Diving in the Galapagos.

 Oceanic Whitetips At Cat Island